-All metals holdings are insured 100% against theft by a policy underwritten by Lloyd’s of London.
+All metals holdings are insured against theft through a policy with the well-established Brink’s Company (Brink’s also handles vault security).

 - Regular, Mandated Audits

-For these reasons, this service has a lot of appeal.
-However, while we found no red flags during our research, you should carry out your own careful investigation of GoldMoney (or any of the other DGC companies) to gain a satisfactory comfort level.
-Information is available at www.goldmoney.com.
+These services have a lot of appeal.
+However, be sure to carry out your own careful investigation of GoldMoney (or any of the other digital gold companies) to gain a satisfactory comfort level.